 The left hand side is a non-terminal category.
 The right hand side is a sequence of one or more non-terminal or terminal symbols with spaces between.
 The associated code is a sequence of zero or more Erlang expressions (with commas ', ' as separators).
-If the associated code is empty, the separating colon ':' is also omitted.
+If the associated code is empty, the separating colon ': ' is also omitted.
 A final dot marks the end of the rule.

-Because the parser generator is implemented in Erlang and uses a modified version of the Erlang scanner in io.erl to scan grammar definition files, all symbols which are 'special' to Erlang, for example 'if', 'end', 'case', '{', '.', etc., have to be enclosed in single quotes when used as terminal or non-terminal symbols in grammar rules.
+Symbols such as '{', '.', etc., have to be enclosed in single quotes when used as terminal or non-terminal symbols in grammar rules.
 The use of the symbols '\$empty', '\$end', and '\$undefined' should be avoided.